bright/new-www/content/our-areas/zebra-technologies-integrations.md

     testimonials_company: AppAdvisors GmbH
 show_team: false
 ---
-## If it’s missing, it’s not managed — hire a team that builds software around your needs
+## Hire a team that builds software around your needs — fully integrated with Zebra devices

 Out-of-the-box doesn’t fit everyone.
-With 13+ years of experience, we build what actually works — custom software for your business.
+With 13+ years of experience, we build what actually works.

-**Get every feature you need to grow**
+**Get every feature you need to grow**\
 If off-the-shelf worked, you wouldn’t be here — we build what they don’t offer.

-**Track every asset in real time**
+**Track every asset in real time**\
 Always know the location and status of your devices, tools, and inventory.

-**Do more with Zebra devices you already own**
+**Do more with Zebra devices you already own**\
-Turn your devices into trackers — no extra hardware, no extra costs with custom built applications delivered exclusively for your business.
+Turn your devices into trackers — no extra hardware costs.

-**Transform printers into powerful retail tools**
+**Transform Zebra printers into powerful retail tools**\
-From labeling and inventory to point-of-sale support — unlock the full potential of Zebra printers with custom integrations built for your workflow.
+From labeling to point-of-sale support — unlock the full potential of Zebra printers.

-**Track what others can’t**
+**Track what others can’t**\
-Even in hard-to-reach places — through concrete walls, high-traffic zones, or when monitoring unique conditions like water quality.
+Even through concrete walls, high-traffic zones, or when monitoring unique conditions like water quality.

-**Speed up any production**
+**Speed up any production**\
 Pinpoint delays by tracking how long parts sit at each station.

-**Know exactly where your shipments are**
+**Know exactly where your shipments are**\
 No more guessing.
 Just accurate, real-time delivery insights.